mnieber/dodo-commands/doc/sharing-projects.rst

 To share your project with new members, follow these steps:

 - copy your Dodo Commands configuration files to the location ``~/projects/FooBar/src/extra/dodo_commands/res`` and commit this to your git repository.
-These copies are the project's default Dodo configuration.
+These copies are the project's shared Dodo configuration.

 - your colleague starts out by creating an empty Dodo Commands project using ``dodo activate FooBar --create``.

-Your colleague then calls the ``bootstrap`` command to clone the project repository and initialize their Dodo Commands configuration with the default configuration files:
+Your colleague then calls the ``bootstrap`` command to clone the project repository and initialize their local Dodo Commands configuration with copies of the shared configuration files:

 .. code-block:: bash

     dodo bootstrap src extra/dodo_commands/res --force --git-url https://github.com/foo/foobar.git

 In the above example, the repository is cloned to the ``src`` subdirectory of the project directory.
-The default configuration files are copied from the ``extra/dodo_commands/res`` location (which is relative to the root of the cloned repository) to ``~/projects/FooBar/dodo_commands/res``.
-Finally, the location of the cloned sources (``src``) is stored in the configuration under the ``${/ROOT/src_dir}`` key.
+The shared configuration files are copied from the ``extra/dodo_commands/res`` location (which is relative to the root of the cloned repository) to ``~/projects/FooBar/dodo_commands/res``.
+Finally, the location of the cloned sources (``src``) is stored in the configuration under the ``${/ROOT/src_dir}`` key, and the location of the shared configuration files is stored under ``${/ROOT/shared_config_dir}``.

-At this point, your colleague has the same directory structure as you, with one additional symlink:
+At this point, your colleague has the same directory structure as you:

 .. code-block:: bash